- Tenant ends the tenancy

 - the lease agreement ends

-- the South Australian Civil and Administrative Tribunal (SACAT) issues an order for possession
+- the tenant breaks the conditions of their lease agreement and the South Australian Civil and Administrative Tribunal issues an order for possession

 - the tenant doesn’t leave the property after receiving a final intervention order prohibiting them from living in the property

 - Housing SA receives a tenancy order from a Court assigning the property to another person.

 - leaving the property on the agreed vacancy date